-The Company uses derivative financial instruments in 2020 to hedge the price fluctuations risk of raw materials due to fluctuations in international nickel market.
-As of December 31, 2020, the futures trading of the Company has been settled and the outstanding futures contract margin amounting to\$28,658 was recorded as non current assets. please refer to note 6(7).
-The Company's net loss from trading in these derivative financial instrument transactions in 2020 was \$7,531, please refer to note 6(20).
+- (i) The Company uses derivative financial instruments to hedge the price fluctuations risk of raw materials due to fluctuations in international nickel market.
+As of December 31, 2021 and 2020, the futures trading of the Company has been settled.
+As of December 31, 2021, the outstanding futures contract margin amounting to\$30,864 was recorded as other financial assets-current.
+As of December 31, 2020, the outstanding futures contract margin amounting to \$28,658 was recorded as other financial assets-non-current. - (ii) The Company's net profit and loss (including realized and unrealized) from trading in derivative financial instruments in 2021 and 2020, please refer to note 6(21). - (3) Notes and accounts receivable, net - (i) Notes receivable, net:

-(3) Notes and accounts receivable, net
+December 31, December 31,

-(i) Notes receivable, net:
+2021 2020

-nber 31, 020 December 31, 2019 January 1, 2019 Notes receivable from operating activities \$ 841 1,082 48
+Notes receivable from operating activities \$ 841